 Prior to joining NEF, Simon worked with online retailers helping to expand their online market presence.
 He also worked on developing a loan management system that is still used today.

 Simon has an engineering degree from the University of Illinois and an MBA from the Stuart School of Business.

-Since joining NEF in 1994, Mark is credited with the creation of NEF’s secondary and guarantee transaction processes and implementing the fund financing structures for some of its largest investors.
-Additionally, Mark worked on some of NEF’s syndicator takeovers, including responsibility for the integration of the Homestead transaction as well as a re-syndication of LP interests held by the FDIC.
+Throughout NEF, Siranovic is credited with the creation of the organization’s secondary, guarantee transaction processes, regional fund approach and implementing the fund financing structures for some of its largest investors.
+Additionally, Siranovic worked on some of NEF’s syndicator takeovers, including responsibility for the integration of the Homestead transaction as well as a re-syndication of LP interests held by the FDIC.